-Start with quick foam roll and stretch to warm up, then set the seat to hip height, strap your feet in and start peddling.
+Start with quick foam roll and stretch to warm up, then set the seat to hip height (or slightly above), strap your feet in and start peddling.

-Keep peddling all the way until the screen is red, drop the gear, switch off and rest.
-Then repeat for 30 rounds.
+Keep peddling all the way until the screen turns red, lower the gear, switch off and rest.
+Repeat for 30 rounds.

 Don't push it all the way to spew city.
 Just work at a moderate to high intensity and as you get fitter, start pushing harder and harder.
 Start with 30 rounds build up slowly.
 Our record here at Core Advantage is 120 rounds and it didn't look like fun.